creof/doctrine2-spatial/doc/test.md

 ## How to test library?

 Doctrine library is available for MySQL and PostGreSQL.
 Be aware that MariaDB spatial functions does not returns the same results than MySQL spatial functions.
-Then tests failed on MariaDB (especially with the Contains function).
-So do not use MariaDB.
+Then tests failed on MariaDB.
+So do not use MariaDB to test MySQL abstraction.

 ### How to test on MySQL?
-I supposed that composer and MySQL are installed.
+I suppose that composer and MySQL are already installed on your dev environment.
 1. Create a role that can create database and locally connect with a password,
 2. Create a phpunit.mysql.xml file copied from phpunit.mysql.xml.dist file,
 3. Edit this phpunit.mysql.xml to change connection parameters.